All Episodes

 I don't care.

-Anything could be addicted to yo, I'm just giving an example.
+Yo, I'm just giving an example.

-Just because it's just gonna be.
+Just because it's just kidding.

-Addicted to brushing, addicted to brushing.
+Addicted to brushing.

-Uh continue on as I brush my hair with no grease in it.
+I brush my hair with no grease in it.

-All that other stuff can can weigh after, you know what I'm saying?
+All that other stuff can wait after.

 And weed is not usually something that builds you up.

-What man, if you smoke the good shit, yo, yo, just just way too much.
+Man, if you smoke the good shit, yo.

-I actually never smoke.
+I actually never smoked.

-Big one never smokes.
+Good mo never smokes.

 I would just always be with them.

-Um, I'm literally like at a recording studio where it is the most acceptable to smoke.
+When I'm not at Fresh and Fit, I'm literally like at a recording studio where it is the most acceptable to smoke.

 I don't smoke when I'm creating no more as much as I can.

-Because a lot of these musicians just smoke weed and and do music and don't even release the songs or whatever.
+Because a lot of these musicians just smoke weed and do music and don't even release the songs or whatever.

-Not every man has the capacity to smoke weed, and majority of them don't.
+Not every man has the capacity to smoke weed and majority of them don't.

 And the ones that are winning in life don't.